Forgotosleep/lemon-learn-english/documentation.md

 #### POST/categories/

-> Create a new Level entity
+> Create a new Category entity

 _Request Header_